ipikuka/rehype-image-toolkit/README.md

 **`width` and `hight` attributes must be in pixel unit**

-Yo can use `px` or just number for example `320` or `320px`.
+You can use `px` or just number for example `320` or `320px`.
 The CSS units other than pixel will go to the style attribute.

 ```markdown
 ![](my-image.png "Image Title > width=640 height=480")